Magic Mike XXL

-Magic Mike XXL is a 2015 American comedy-drama film directed by Gregory Jacobs, written by Reid Carolin and starring Channing Tatum, Matt Bomer, Kevin Nash and Joe Manganiello.
-A sequel to 2012's Magic Mike, the film premiered in Hollywood on June 26, 2015.
-The film was theatrically released in the United States on July 1, 2015, received lukewarm reviews from critics, and grossed $122 million worldwide.
+Magic Mike XXL is a 2015 American comedy-drama film directed by Gregory Jacobs, written by Reid Carolin and starring Channing Tatum, Matt Bomer, Kevin Nash, and Joe Manganiello.
+A sequel to 2012's Magic Mike, the film premiered in Hollywood on June 26, 2015, and was released theatrically in the United States on July 1, 2015, by Warner Bros.
+Pictures.
+It received lukewarm reviews from critics and grossed $117.8 million worldwide.
 A third film, Magic Mike's Last Dance, was released in February 2023.

 Plot

 Three years after quitting male stripping, Mike has his own furniture business.
-He receives a call from Tarzan who informs him that Dallas is "gone."
+He receives a call from Tarzan who informs him that Dallas is "gone".
 Believing that his former boss has died, Mike goes to a hotel to find his friends, the remaining Kings of Tampa, at a pool party.

-After revealing Dallas bailed on them to start a new show in Macau and only took "The Kid" (referencing Adam from Magic Mike) with him, the Kings let Mike in on their plan: to end their careers on a high note at the Myrtle Beach male stripping convention.
+After revealing Dallas bailed on them to start a new show in Macau and only took "The Kid" with him, the Kings let Mike in on their plan: to end their careers on a high note at the male stripping convention in Myrtle Beach, South Carolina.
 Later, while trying to work, Mike dances to a song he used to strip to.
 Reinvigorated, he decides to join them on their trip.

 Driving in a fro-yo van owned by Tito and Tobias, they make their first stop at Mad Mary's.
-To prove to Richie he's willing to commit to the trip, Mike participates in an amateur drag queen contest, and the others join him shortly.
+To prove to Richie he is willing to commit to the trip, Mike participates in an amateur drag queen contest, and the others join him shortly.
 They then go to a beach where Mike lets Ken hit him to resolve his issues with him.
-He also meets photographer Zoe who tells him that she's off to New York.
+He also meets photographer Zoe, who tells him that she is off to New York.
 They flirt but agree to not have sex.

-Back on the road, Mike suggests that they change their routine after the group (except Tarzan) take MDMA.
-At a gas station he coerces Richie into trying to make the cashier smile with an improvised striptease.
+Back on the road, Mike suggests that they change their routine after the group (except Tarzan) takes MDMA.
+At a gas station, he coerces Richie into trying to make the cashier smile with an improvised striptease.
 This inspires the others to abandon their old routines.

-Soon after, Tobias falls asleep at the wheel crashes the van.
-Tobias suffers a concussion and needs hospitalization; everyone else is left unscathed.
-In the hospital, they begin to lose morale, and contemplate quitting and heading home.
-Mike then reveals that his furniture business isn't going that well and that he's no longer with Brooke after she rejected his proposal.
+Soon afterwards, Tobias falls asleep at the wheel, crashing the van.
+He suffers a concussion and needs hospitalization; everyone else is left unscathed.
+At the hospital, they begin to lose morale and contemplate quitting and heading home.
+Mike then reveals that his furniture business is not going that well and that he is no longer with Brooke after she rejected his proposal.
 The group decides to continue on.